Wisconsin Upsets NCAA Defending Champions Villanova

 Wisconsin gained the edge when Villanova called a timeout with 11 seconds remaining.

-On Villanova's next possession, star Josh Hart's drive to the basket was disrupted by a clean steal from Wisconsin's Vitto Brown.
+On Villanova's next possession, star Josh Hart's drive to the basket was disrupted by a clean steal by Wisconsin's Vitto Brown.
 Brown was soon fouled, and missed his second free throw attempt.
 Villanova grabbed the rebound, but the Wildcats weren't able to get a shot off within the final three seconds.

 Hayes led Wisconsin with 19 points, while Bronson Koenig put up 3 three-pointers for his 17 points.
 Josh Hart led Villanova with 19 points.